There’s no way around the wilderness.

 Try to solve things ourselves – or – Cling to God for support.

 The word wilderness is mentioned in the bible over 325 times.
-To me, that suggests that we could spend the better part of a year, or the majority of our life in a wilderness situation.
+To me, that suggests that we could spend the better part of a year or the majority of our lives in a wilderness situation.

 Therefore it would be wise to have a little bit of information about the landscape around us and what to expect so that we can traverse the terrain with wisdom and grace rather than wandering aimlessly feeling forgotten and abandoned.

 How You Get Into The Wilderness

 God reserves the wilderness experience for His children.